 The elves and I (well, just me) are moving at the speed of light here at Rose Moon creating magically cool things, custom orders and restocking after our wildly successful day at the First Parish Church Holiday Fair in Dover.

 2 new soaps fresh off the curing rack: Fresh Pine and Oatmeal, Honey, Almond.
-Almond and Shea Calendula Cream is cooling as I type and back in stock!
+Almond and Shea Calendula Cream is back in stock and cooling as I type!

-I will have skin care and perfume gift sets, new, warm, wooly hats and outerwear....and a special, smelly surprise just for the holidays this week at the Dec.
+I will have skin care and perfume gift sets, new, warm, wooly hats and outerwear....and a special, aromatic surprise just for the holidays this week at the Dec.
 3 market.